 Finally, the TopScan is now powered with the FCA and Renault Security Gateway to access newer models needing such authorization to get access to their systems and do your thing.

-The icing on the cake is that, most units aren’t powered in such a manner and in that regard, the TopScan remains a unit to beat – especially when its other features and price point are factored.
+The icing on the cake is that most similarly sized (and priced) OBD II scanners aren’t powered in such a manner, and in that respect, the TopScan remains a unit to beat – especially when its other features and overall performance are factored.

 What Vehicles Is the TopDon TopScan Compatible With?

-From Rolls-Royce to Saab, Peugeot, Proton, Perodua, Maple, LT3, Karry, Holden and many other makes I’ve not heard of in my entire life, this portable BlueTooth scanner tackles them all – including the more popular options such as Lexus, Mercedes, Nissan or Kia.
+From Rolls-Royce to Saab, Peugeot, Proton, Perodua, Maple, LT3, Karry, Holden, and many other makes I’ve not heard of in my entire life, this portable Bluetooth scanner tackles them all, including the more popular options such as Lexus, Mercedes, Toyota, Nissan, Honda, and Kia.

-However, if you have a locally produced vehicle or are not sure if your make or model is supported, the smartest thing to do is to reach out to TopDon support directly – and you’ll have your challenge answered, right away.
+However, if you have a locally produced vehicle or are not sure if your make or model is supported, the smartest thing to do is to reach out to TopDon support directly, and you’ll have your challenge sorted.

 Limitations

 The TopDon TopScan OBD II scanner is one hell of a portable scanner.
 It’s also as capable as they come.
-However, this isn’t all that there is to know, especially if you’re contemplating it.
+However, this isn’t all that there is to know, especially if you’re contemplating it (and weighing your options).

 Before you buy, there are important issues you need to know before making any commitment to the scanner.
-This TopDon TopScan review won’t be complete without mentioning the basic options below.
+This TopDon TopScan review won’t be complete without mentioning a few of such issues here.

 1. Yearly Subscriptions

 First, there’s a yearly subscription fee of $49.99 (current as of the time of publication) from the second year (the first year is free).
-While basic code reading functions will still work without a subscription, functions such as full system diagnosis, directional test, etc. will fail – in addition to failing to update when there’s an update.
+While basic code reading functions will still work without a subscription, functions such as full system diagnosis, bi-directional tests, etc., will fail, in addition to failing to update when there’s an update available.

-This is in addition to the gateway fees the independent manufacturers charge for getting granted access to their respective systems.
+This subscription is in addition to the gateway fees that independent manufacturers charge for getting access to their respective security gateway systems.

 2. Bluetooth Connectivity

 Second, this scanner deploys the dongle/software system to achieve its goals.
-While there’s a traditional piece of hardware that plugs to the OBD II port, it’s important to note that, everything else is done via the app, installed on your smartphone.
+While there’s a traditional piece of hardware that plugs into the OBD II port, it’s important to note that everything else is done via the app, installed on your smartphone.

 This isn’t bad in itself.